- Has been the mayor of Jackson, Mississippi since 2017

 When the Black Lives Matter race riots of 2020 began after the infamous death of George Floyd, Mayor Lumumba, lamenting that black Americans were “still grappling with the trauma of hundreds of years of systematic oppression,” proclaimed that “we must dismantle the systems that have historically oppressed us.”

-In December 2020, 21 current and former Jackson police officers — including 5 white cops — sued Mayor Lumumba for discriminating against them based on their race, gender, and sexual orientation.
+In December 2020, twenty-one current and former Jackson police officers — including five white cops — sued Mayor Lumumba for discriminating against them based on their race, gender, and sexual orientation.
 The lawsuit also claimed that Lumumba had used $200,000 from the police budget to pay for four of his own personal bodyguards and an SUV motorcade.

 In February 2021, the city of Jackson suddenly lost its water supply for a month after a winter storm damaged the city’s decaying infrastructure.
 Mayor Lumumba blamed the situation on white racism: “I do think that if we’re being honest, it’s a matter of race.”
 But as investigative reporter Daniel Greenfield pointed out, the roots of the problem were in fact of a very different nature: